-With this in mind and given the increasing attempts to link NFTs to physical objects, there is a chance that brands will look to add specific resale royalty provisions to the terms of any acquired NFTs, thereby, extending such resale royalty principles (and the corresponding smart contract code) to certain physical goods from the outset by way of corresponding NFTs – whether those goods be limited run Nike sneakers, which are increasingly demanding record prices at footwear-centric auctions, investment-grade handbags, or particularly valuable jewelry designs.
+With this in mind and given the increasing attempts to associate NFTs to physical objects, there is a chance that brands will look to add specific resale royalty provisions to the terms of any acquired NFTs, thereby, extending such resale royalty principles (and the corresponding smart contract code) to certain physical goods from the outset by way of corresponding NFTs – whether those goods be limited run Nike sneakers, which are increasingly demanding record prices at footwear-centric auctions, investment-grade handbags, or particularly valuable jewelry designs.

 Another potential use of the “real-world restrictions” that can be embedded in the code of NFTs and associated with physical goods, as cited in Nike’s patent?
 Terms that seek to specify what types of sales are permitted in a secondary market scenario.
 Such terms could – at least in theory – mirror the relatively new language that Hermès includes on its sales receipts in order to prohibit buyers from reselling their purchases in certain capacities.
 As Pursebop revealed in December, the Paris-based luxury goods brand began adding language to its receipts in or around July 2020 that states that as a term of sale, “The customer represents and warrants that they are purchasing Hermès product in our boutiques for their personal use.
 Therefore, you agree you will not, directly or indirectly, resell Hermès products purchased in our boutiques for commercial purposes.”